-The added benefit of content discovery and consumption is you are always learning and alert to what is happening in the Digital world.
-The tools just make this a little easier and saves valuable time.
+The added benefit of content discovery and consumption is you are always learning and alert to what is happening in the Digital World.
+The tools just make this a little easier and save valuable time.
 Sharing is caring too; curation is important for social growth and engagement, even better if that is worthy content.

 My system isn’t perfect, could be tweaked a little and new options arrive daily with new applications, software updates and improvements from other platforms, but it works for me at the moment.

 Are you doing anything similar or using a different blend of applications to achieve similar results?
 Let me know in the comments below.